alejandro61299/Minimaps_Personal_Research/docs/index.md

 #### **Explicaition**

-  When interaction_Update the variable texture_pos so that the player stays in the center of the minimap as in the "Focused on the Player" minimap type.
-The pointer that contains the player is target_to_follow
+ When interaction_type == NO_TYPE, update the variable texture_pos so that the player stays in the center of the minimap as in the "Focused on the Player" minimap type.
+The pointer that contains the player is target_to_follow.

  #### **Solution**
 ```cpp